Aleksandar Komulović: Society, school and church of Saint Jerome

 In 1576 Komulović became a member of the Society of Saint Jerome in Rome.
 In 1579 he was excluded from the Society because he was accused of activities against the order.
-He was in the service of Cardinal Iullus Antonius Santor and wrote a Slavic-language catechism, which he attempted to get printed in autumn 1579.
+He was in the service of Cardinal Giulio Antonio Santorio and wrote a Slavic-language catechism, which he attempted to get printed in autumn 1579.

 In 1582 he was again accepted into the Order of Saint Jerome because it was shown that the accusations against him were unjustified.
 In the same year the Society financed the publishing of Komulović's work Christian Doctrine for the Slavic People in Their Own Language ("Nauch Charstianschiza Slovignschi narod, v vlaasti iazich" or Dottrina Christiana per la nation Illirica nella propria lingua).
 This work established Komulović's reputation, especially among the Catholics of the Ottoman Empire.
 In 1584 Komulović was canon in Zadar, and in the same year, as an abbot in Nin, became a rector of the Academy of Saint Jerome, formerly known as St. Jerome of the Slavs (San Girolamo degli "Schiavoni") or the Illyrian Academy.
 He was appointed as the first arch-priest of the Church of Saint Jerome, completed in 1589.